GaloisInc/crucible/crux-mir/example/README.md

 This tutorial is intended for engineers with *some* understanding of formal methods, rather than for formal methods experts.
 After reading through the tutorial, you should be able to write symbolic tests for your Rust code, and understand the results provided by `crux-mir`.
 This tutorial is [learning oriented](https://docs.divio.com/documentation-system/), if you need a quick reference for fixing problems, we recommend the [Limitations & How-to](https://github.com/GaloisInc/crucible/blob/master/crux-mir/README.md) section in the [crux-mir README.md](https://github.com/GaloisInc/crucible/blob/master/crux-mir/README.md)

-Note that while the tool is called `crux-mir`, the invocation is via `cargo crux-test`, mostly for historical reasons.
-We will be using `crux-mir` and `crux-test` interchangeably.
+The `crux-mir` tool is geared towards compiling and testing a single, standalone Rust file. `mir-json` also offers a `cargo` subcommand, `cargo crux-test`, which generalizes `crux-mir` to allow compiling and testing a complete Cargo project.
+While we will be using `cargo crux-test` below to compile all of the examples, we will use the terms "`crux-mir`" and "`crux-test`" interchangeably to describe the underlying machinery.

 ## Find First Set

-This example implements [Find First Set](https://en.wikipedia.org/wiki/Find_first_set) algorithm, and uses `crux-mir` to prove equivalence between the reference implementation and the fast implementation.
+This example implements the [Find First Set](https://en.wikipedia.org/wiki/Find_first_set) algorithm and uses `crux-mir` to prove equivalence between the reference implementation and the fast implementation.

 Note that you don't need to create a new module, `cfg_attr` lets you specify individual functions that are visible only to `crux-test`: